geoscientificInformation

 Borrhål utförda tidigare än 2009 och "utanför" GÄU och som nyttjas till viss del inom GÄU. Över 25.000 sonderingar.
 Data kommer från Trafikverket Bana Väg i Väst, kommuner m fl.
 Se https://gis.sgi.se/dokument/geodatasezip/borrhaltidigarepaketet_innehåll.xls och Samtliga rapporter från GÄU: https://www.sgi.se/sv/samhallsplanering--sakerhet/skredriskutredningar/gota-alv/verktyg-underlag-och-rapporter/

-The Yukon Detailed Soil Survey dataset series consists of geo-referenced soil polygons with linkages to attribute data found in the associated Component File (CMP), Soil Names File (SNF) and Soil Layer File (SLF).
-Together, these datasets describe the spatial distribution of soils and associated landforms in the major valleys of the Yukon.
+The Manitoba Detailed Soil Survey dataset series at a scale of 1:100 000 consists of geo-referenced soil polygons with linkages to attribute data found in the associated Component File (CMP), Soil Names File (SNF) and Soil Layer File (SLF).
+Together, these datasets describe the spatial distribution of soils and associated landscapes for nearly all agricultural areas in southern Manitoba, as well as some parts of northern and eastern Manitoba.